Where bloggers meet other bloggers.

-This was the convo, “are you Kari from A Grace Full Life?” ….MADE MY YEAR.
+“Are you Kari from A Grace Full Life?”

-And I don’t know who you are because quite honestly, the multiculti cocktail was heatin’ me up AND I was just so overwhelmed.
+And I don’t know who you were because honestly, the cocktail was heating me up AND I was just so overwhelmed.

 Think tears in my eyes.

-So whoever you are, you really made this little blogger feel like a superstar for a few minutes.
+So whoever you were, you really made this little blogger feel like a superstar for a few minutes.

 |I didn’t think to take a picture of the above blogger so for your reading pleasure, enjoy Flat Sue enjoying her first taste of Portillos.|

-Jen and I stealing the huge cardboard sign with Shannon’s entire blog post written on it from Voices of the Year reception for our room.
+Jen and I stole the huge cardboard sign with Shannon’s entire blog post written on it from Voices of the Year reception for our room.